-The Science and Technology Innovation Park commenced operation in October 2022.
-The Group has built the Science and Technology Innovation Park into a comprehensive industrial cluster area that integrates research and development, production and services, forming a regional cluster economy of "industry + market".
+The Science and Technology Innovation Park commenced operation in October 2022, with the planning concept of "Product-Trade Integration, Platform services, Ecosystem Innovation" in mind, laying out innovation chains, capital chains and service chains revolving around the industry chain, boosting characteristic industries and nurturing upcoming enterprises.
 In addition, we facilitate financing service as well as professional support to the tenants' manufacturing business.